nolebase/integrations/docs/pages/en/integrations/vitepress-plugin-git-changelog/getting-started.md

 #### Build on Cloudflare Pages

 The CI/CD pipeline feature of Cloudflare Pages does not provide a way to fetch all Git logs.
-The only solution is building sites in a controlled environment like GitHub Actions or GitLab CI/CD Pipeline then deploy the artifacts through Cloudflare's official [`wrangler`] (https://de Velopers.cloudflare.com/workers/wrangler/install-and-update/) CLI tool.
+The only solution is building sites in a controlled environment like GitHub Actions or GitLab CI/CD Pipeline then deploy the artifacts through Cloudflare's official [`wrangler`](https://developers.cloudflare.com/workers/wrangler/install-and-update/) CLI tool.

-For example, you can use the GitHub Actions plugin [`pages-action`](https://github.com/cloudflare/pages-action) with the `fetch-depth: 0` parameter described in [build on GitHub Actions](#build on -github -actions-) with the `fetch-depth: 0` parameter described in [Build on GitHub Actions](#Build on -actions-).
+For example, you can use the GitHub Actions plugin [`pages-action`](https://github.com/cloudflare/pages-action) with the `fetch-depth: 0` parameter described in [build on GitHub Actions](#build on -github -actions-) with the `fetch-depth: 0` parameter described in [Build on GitHub Actions](#build-on-github-actions).

 #### Build on Vercel